End-to-end SDK generation and publishing with Jenkins Pipelines

 -

-Access the terminal of the Docker container running Jenkins:
+Access the Docker container terminal running Jenkins:

 docker exec -it jenkins bash